Real space decay of flat band projectors from compact localized states: Conclusion

-\sect{Conclusion} We showed how the algebra of compact localized states (CLS) is directly related the qualitatively different long distance behavior of the flat band (FB) projector in real space.
+We showed how the algebra of compact localized states (CLS) is directly related to the qualitatively different long distance behavior of the flat band (FB) projector in real space.
 Orthogonal flat bands yield strictly compact projectors, while linearly independent flat bands exhibit Ornstein-Zernike decay with a direction-dependent localization length.
 Singular flat bands display algebraic decay \(r^{-d}\) in general, but strongly anisotropic power law decay with different powers is possible for anisotropic cases.
-We have demonstrated a crossover: as a linearly independent FB approaches a singular one, the projector shows a crossover from emergent algebraic behavior at short distances, to the standard OZ power law decay, followed by exponential decay.
+We have demonstrated a crossover: as a linearly independent FB approaches a singular one, the projector crosses over from emergent algebraic decay at short distances to the asymptotic Ornstein-Zernike form at long distances.
+In particular, the localization length \(\xi \gg 1\) sets the crossover scale: for distances \(r\ll \xi\), the projector follows the same algebraic decay as in the singular flat band limit, so that on such length scales the system can be treated effectively as a singular flat band, while only for \(r\gg \xi\) does the true asymptotic OZ behavior emerge.
 We also identify an anisotropic singular FB class in which anisotropy of the band touching combined with higher order touching controls the decay: for generic spatial directions the projector follows a slower algebraic decay, than the generic singular FBs with \(r^{-d}\), while along special axes it shows a faster algebraic decay than the generic case.
-We believe that this new nongeneric class can be relevant to perturbed FBs, e.g. superconductivity, optical and transport response, and disordered systems.
+We believe that this new non-generic class can be relevant to perturbed FBs, e.g. superconductivity, optical and transport response, and disordered systems.
 Local excitations of such lattices which resonate with the FB energy will generate a spatial response which follows the decay of the above real space projectors.